Analysis of contact Cauchy-Riemann maps II: canonical neighborhoods and exponential convergence for the Morse-Bott case: Exponential convergence: the prequantization case

-To make the main arguments transparent in the scheme of our exponential estimates, we start with the case of prequantizable one, i.e., the case without $\CN$ and the normal form contains $E$ only.
+To make the main arguments transparent in the scheme of our exponential estimates, we start with the case of prequantization, i.e., the case without $\CN$ and the normal form contains $E$ only.
 The general case will be dealt with in the next section.

 We put the basic hypothesis that \be |e(\tau,t)| < \delta \ee for all $\tau \geq \tau_0$ in our further study, where $\delta$ is given as in Proposition \ref{lem:deltaforE}.
 From Corollary \ref{cor:convergence-ue} and the remark after it, we can locally work with everything in a neighborhood of zero section in the normal form $(U_E, f\lambda_E, J)$.